cornerstonejs/dicomParser/README.md

 * Packaged using the module pattern, as an AMD module and as a CommonJS module for Node.js
 * No external dependencies
 * Supports extraction of encapsulated pixel data frames
+  * NOTE - does not support fragmented frames with no basic offset table as that requires special logic to determine which fragments are part of each image frame and this library does not include decoders
 * Convenient utility functions to parse strings formatted in DA, TM and PN VRs and return JavaScript objects
 * Convenient utility function to create a string version of an explicit element
 * Convenient utility function to convert a parsed explicit dataSet into a javascript object